Just so you are aware, I ran a triathlon. I’m a triathlete. Sometimes I drop it into conversation like this:

 Someone handed me a mimosa.
 I wanted to object—“What I really need is water!”—but it’s really not in my nature to pass on a free drink.

 And then it was done.
 “Finish a triathlon” was now checked off my bucket list.
+I was officially a triathlete.
 Someone handed me a mimosa.
 I wanted to object—“What I really need is water!”—but it’s really not in my nature to pass on a free drink.
 That little buzz didn’t dampen my competitiveness, because as soon as results were posted, I was over at the booth, trying to find out how I did.
 I ended up ninth in my age group (50-54) and 90th out of 600 overall.
 I looked at the age group ahead of me (55-59).
 Next year, I would be in that contingent.
 I just might be able to smoke the older gals.
 There was even a category for 70 plus, and I thought of my mother, who, in her mid-80s, was still riding bikes and hiking.
 “She could do this,” I thought, “she could win her age group.”

 “Ah, look at my transition times,” I said to my husband.

 “You could really cut down there,” he responded.
 “If you’d done that faster, you probably could have come in seventh, maybe even sixth.”
 This is why we’re married.
 We think the same way.
 We egg each other on.

 “Maybe you should do a triathlon sometime,” I said, enjoying that I had accomplished a physical feat before him—even though he already knew how minuscule it was.
 “I sure had fun doing my triathlon.”